-Back to central Chile for the last two weeks before the long way home from South America.
+Back to Santiago, Valdivia and Valparaíso in the central parts of Chile for the last two weeks before the long way home from South America.

 Tuesday 09.02.1988, Puerto Montt – Valdivia